 From Bergen to Gaupne

-Gaupne, the southwest point of the Sognefjellet National Tourist Route, lie approximately 250 kilometres northeast of Bergen.
+Gaupne, the southwest point of the Sognefjellet National Tourist Route, lie approximately 155 miles northeast of Bergen.

 The drive from Bergen to Gaupne takes approximately four and a half hours and includes one ferry.
 Follow the E16 from Bergen to Voss.
 Continue following the E16 to Vinjadalen where you take to the left.
 Follow fv.
 13 from Vinjadalen across the Vikafjellet mountain (the road is closed during the winter) to Vik and Vangsnes.
 Cross the Sognefjord from Vangsnes to Hella by ferry and continue on fv.
 55 to Sogndal and Gaupne.

 From Oslo to Lom

 Lom, the northeast point of the Sognefjellet Mountain Road, lie approximately 205 miles northwest of Oslo.